Canva Pro for Faculty/Staff

 Students: All students will have a free Canva Pro account.

-Faculty & Staff: A limited pool of Pro accounts is available for Xavier faculty and staff.
+A limited pool of Pro accounts are funded by Sustaining Excellence for Xavier faculty and staff.
 Requested accounts are not automatically approved; they will be reviewed to ensure fair distribution across departments.

 Login with your Xavier email